ethereum/go-ethereum/docs/fundamentals/databases.md

 ## Freezer/ancients

-Older segments of the chain are moved out of the fast LevelDB database and into a freezer database the is less performant.
+Older segments of the chain are moved out of the LevelDB database and into a freezer database.
 Nodes rarely need to access these files so IO speed is less important and the bulk of the chain data can be stored on a cheaper HDD.
 Once blocks pass some threshold age (90,000 blocks behind the head by default) the block and receipt data is flattened and saved as a raw binary blob of data along with an index entry file used for identification.

 Geth also tracks some basic metrics relating to the ancients database that can be monitored: